Other editions: Berlin 2017, Amsterdam 2018, Modena 2020

-2 & 3 September 2019.
+2 & 3 SEPTEMBER 2019

-The Tag Conference is an international meeting where both academics and non-academics talk about contemporary tagging and its historical antecedents.
-After successful instalments in Berlin (2017) and Amsterdam (2018), Tag takes place in 2019 as part of the program of CityLeaks Urban Art Festival Cologne.
+After successful instalments in Berlin (2017) and Amsterdam (2018), the Tag Conference takes place in 2019 as part of the program of CityLeaks Urban Art Festival Cologne.

 All lectures are free and open to the public.